-- 4.3.1 The e-Prospectus states whether an examination or the constituent examinations for a component will be in the form of a written, oral, skill test or other examination. - 4.3.2 Students with a disability or chronic medical condition will be given the opportunity to apply for individual examination arrangements adjusted to their particular disability or condition.
+- 4.3.1 The Prospectus states whether an examination or the constituent examinations for a component will be in the form of a written, oral, skill test or other examination. - 4.3.2 The procedure during examinations and the guidelines and instructions, as referred to in article 7.12b, paragraph 1 under b of the Act, for assessing and establishing the results of examinations and final examinations are described in the 'Rules and Regulations of the Board of Examiners'. - 4.3.3 Students with a disability or chronic medical condition are given the opportunity to apply for individual examination arrangements adjusted to their particular disability or condition.
 These arrangements may not affect the quality or level of difficulty the examination.
-If necessary, the Board of Examiners will seek expert advice, as referred to in the Protocol on Studying with a Disability8, before reaching a decision. - 4.3.3 In special cases, the Board of Examiners may, at the request of the student and within the scope of the OER, permit a student to sit an examination in another manner than specified in the e-Prospectus. - 4.3.4 Examinations are held in the language(s) of instruction for this programme that are specified in the OER.
+If necessary, the Board of Examiners will seek expert advice, as referred to in the Protocol on Studying with a Disability7, before reaching a decision. - 4.3.4 In special cases, the Board of Examiners may, at the request of the student and within the scope of the OER, permit a student to sit an examination in another manner than specified in the Prospectus. - 4.3.5 Examinations are held in the language(s) of instruction for this programme that are specified in the OER.
 At the request of the student, the Board of Examiners may permit him or her to sit an examination in another language.